SaskuatchofAZ/LootTrackerExtension/README.md

 # LootTrackerExtension
-Chrome extension for the LootTracker App at https://loot-trackerz.herokuapp.com/
+This is the Chrome extension for the LootTracker App at https://loot-trackerz.herokuapp.com/

 ## Installation
+ 1. Download the repo at https://github.com/SaskuatchofAZ/LootTrackerExtension
+ 2. Go to chrome://extensions
-Download the repo at https://github.com/SaskuatchofAZ/LootTrackerExtension, in the Chrome extension window (chrome://extensions) tick Developer Mode in the upper right-hand corner of the window.
-Then click "Load unpacked" on the upper left-hand side and navigate to the root directory for LootTrackerExtension and load it into the extensions.
+ 3. Enable Developer Mode in the upper right-hand corner of the window.
+ 4. Click "Load unpacked" in the upper left-hand side.
+ 5. Navigate to the downloaded LootTrackerExtension and load it into the extensions.

 ## Usage
-You must login at https://loot-trackerz.herokuapp.com/ and keep the page open before using this extension in every new instance of Chrome.
+  1. You must be logged into LootTracker at https://loot-trackerz.herokuapp.com/
+  2. Keep LootTracker open while using this extension at Steam.
-The browser extension will only be active on pages with the url pattern of: https://store.steampowered.com/app/* or http://store.steampowered.com/app/*.
+  3. The browser extension will only be active on pages with the url pattern of: https://store.steampowered.com/app/* or http://store.steampowered.com/app/*.
-Upon loading one of the app pages a button will appear on the page in the box on the right-hand side declaring the playstyles of the game e.g. Singleplayer, Multiplayer.
+  4. Find the "Add to LootTracker" button on the game page in the right-side column under the playstyles and requirements of the game.

-On click of the button you will be redirected to the app page which will alert you if the game was added successfully and then redirect you to your wishlist page.
+  5. Click the button to add game to your LootTracker WishList.
+  6. You will be redirected to the LootTracker app WishList.
+  7. Purchase or remove the game from your WishList at any time.

 Happy hunting and enjoy LootTracker!